 Breathe2Relax is a portable stress management tool.
 Breathe2Relax is a hands-on diaphragmatic breathing exercise.
 Breathing exercises have been documented to decrease the body's 'fight-or-flight' (stress) response, and help with mood stabilization, anger control, and anxiety management.
-Available on iTunes and Google Play.
+Also available on Google Play.

 Touch-screen technology allows the user to browse information on 17 topics, including sleep, depression, relationship issues, and post-traumatic stress.
 Brief self-assessments help the user measure and track their symptoms, and tools are available to assist with managing specific problems.
 Videos relevant to each topic provide personal stories from other service members, veterans, and military family members.
-Available on iTunes, Google Play, and Amazon.
+Also available on Google Play, and Amazon.

 - PE Coach

 PE Coach is the first mobile app designed to support the tasks associated with prolonged exposure treatment for PTSD.
 Providing hip-pocket access to the necessary tools for successful PE participation, the app includes audio recording capability for easy playback after sessions; tools to support patient tasks between sessions; and visual displays of symptom reduction over time.
-Available on iTunes and Google Play.
+Also available on Google Play.

 - PTSD Coach

 PTSD Coach was developed by the Department of Veterans Affairs' National Center for PTSD in collaboration with T2.
 The goal was to develop a mobile application to assist Veterans and Active Duty personnel (and civilians) who are experiencing symptoms of Post Traumatic Stress Disorder (PTSD).
-Available on iTunes and Google Play.
+Also available on and Google Play.

 - T2 Mood Tracker

 This free app lets you monitor and track your mood.
 The scales help you identify triggers that affect your mood.
-Available on iTunes, Google Play, and Amazon.
+Also available on Google Play, and Amazon.

 - Tactical Breather

 The Tactical Breather application can be used to gain control over physiological and psychological responses to stress.
 Through repetitive practice and training, anyone can learn to gain control of your heart rate, emotions, concentration, and other physiological and psychological responses to your body during stressful situations.
-Available on iTunes, Google Play, and Amazon.
+Also available on Google Play, and Amazon.